-I fell into product management by accident.
+I fell into a stable career — technology product management — by accident/luck/privilege.
 I have a BS in Music Technology from Northeastern University, and in an effort to make money, I landed a gig at a music startup doing customer support, which eventually evolved into a product role.
-It took me a while, but now I love understanding the very human psychology behind people’s problems, and building products to solve them.
+It took me a while, but now I love understanding the very human psychology behind people’s problems, and building products to solve them and I’m deeply grateful for what got me here.

 Things I can help out with